Detailed Explanation of Advanced Settings

 Tips

-• When encountering a situation where the task is interrupted due to power outage or other unexpected situations that terminate the task and cause the program to exit, you can restore the last block position by clicking on Automatic Progress Search.
+- When encountering a situation where the task is interrupted due to power outage or other unexpected situations that terminate the task and cause the program to exit, you can restore the last block position by clicking on Auto Configure.

 Please click on the task entry to restore the progress first before clicking this button.
-Then click "Interpolate", and the software will pop up a window to confirm the starting position of frame filling for you.
+Then click "Interpolate", and the software will pop up a window to confirm the starting position of task for you.

 Start point and End point